nikitamishagin/netutils/README.md

 This project includes a GitHub Actions workflow configured to automatically build and push the Docker image to Docker Hub whenever a new tag is pushed to the repository.
 The image is tagged with both the specific Git tag and `latest`.

-## Contributing

-Contributions are welcome!
-If you have any suggestions for improvements or new features, feel free to open an issue or submit a pull request.

 ## License

 This project is licensed under the Apache License 2.0.
 See the [LICENSE](./LICENSE) file for details.